 The fees are partly used for operational costs and to reward third-parties who bring trade volume to the network.
 After the proportional amount of KNC is used on these two things, the remaining tokens are burned (taken out of circulation).

-The company minted a total of 226,000,000 KNC during the ICO and distributed a little over 60% to public participants.
+The company minted a total of 226,000,000 KNC during the ICO and distributed a little over 60 percent to public participants.
 There’s currently around 134,000,000 KNC in circulation.
 This number will fluctuate over the next two years as the founders and advisors’ token supply vests and enters the market.

 The Kyber team is impressive.
 Loi Luu, Yaron Velner, and Victor Tran are the founders behind the project.
 Luu previously created Oyente, the first open-source security analyzer for Ethereum contracts, and cofounded SmartPool, a decentralized mining pool project.
 Velner has been active in the Ethereum bug bounty program, and Tran is also a lead developer at SmartPool.